structurizr/puppeteer/README.md

 See [Structurizr - Help - Scripting - Diagrams](https://structurizr.com/help/scripting-diagrams) for more details.

+## Examples

+The command line examples that follow assume that you have Puppeteer installed.
+Please see [Puppeteer](https://developers.google.com/web/tools/puppeteer/) for details of how to install Puppeteer on your platform.

-## Exporting diagrams from a public workspace
+### Exporting diagrams from a public workspace

 The ```export-public-diagrams.js``` script will export diagrams and keys from a public Structurizr workspace, creating a number of PNG or SVG (HTML) files in the current directory.